Itiviti/performance-trends/README.md

 ant test -Dtest.jvmarg="-javaagent:/data/code/performance-trends/profiler-agent/build/libs/profiler-agent-1.0-SNAPSHOT.jar=/data/method-selection.properties,/data/logs,SMART"
 ```

-Note: first agent arg is the path to method selector properties file, the second in the desired output location (optional, default to java temp dir), the 3rd is a tag (optional)
+## Test it in Gradle projects

-## For Gradle there is no possibility to pass the test JVM args from command line, so you'll have to modify your project's Gradle build file by adding:
+In Gradle there is no possibility to pass the test JVM args from command line, so you'll have to modify your project's Gradle build file by adding:

 ```
 if (isProfilingEnabled()) {